flavienbwk/book-devops/eng/README.md

 This index should be updated every quarter.
 This time interval can be shortened or extended depending on the maturity of your organization: the more confident you are in your ability to deploy regularly, the shorter your measurement interval can be.
 E.g., over a semester, a quarter, a month, or a week.

-Unlike the SRE, which relies on specific measurements (e.g., "[The 4 Key Signals](#the-4-key-signals)", "[Resilience Indicators](#resilience-indicators)"), the DevOps lead has some freedom to choose the measurements that seem most relevant to them.
+Unlike the SRE, which relies on specific measurements (e.g., "[The 4 golden signals](#the-4-golden-signals)", "[Resilience indicators](#resilience-indicators)"), the DevOps lead has some freedom to choose the measurements that seem most relevant to them.
 That is, those that best assess the service they provide to internal teams.
 However, the _modus vivendi_ between DevOps and SRE is the "deployment lead time": both strive to make this parameter as satisfactory as possible.

-# Integrated DevOps Platform
+# Integrated DevOps platform

-## Deploying Simultaneously in Different Environments
+## Deploying simultaneously in different environments

 Your organization is sometimes tasked with deploying software in environments as diverse as they are unique.
 If you're lucky, these environments are few and connected.
 But things get complicated when the number starts to grow and they're isolated.
 It becomes essential to find a standardized way to deploy updates while minimizing delays.